mewmix/TrackAny1/Design_Considerations.md

 1. Landing page
 2. Login page
 3. 404 page
-4. User Profile page -
+4. Public User Profile page - This is the public page people go to in order to find out more about you and follow / unfollow you
-5. Single User Tracking Map page
+5. Single User Tracking Map page - This is a more detailed map to track a single person
-6. Group Profile page
+6. Group Profile page - This is the public page people go to in order to find out more and follow / join / unfollow / unjoin.
+It will tell where the group is located, how many members etc.
-7. Group Tracking Map page
+7. Group Tracking Map page - A map that allows you to live track everyone in a particular group
-8. User / Group search & filter page
+8. User / Group search & filter page - This is how you search for users and groups so that you can join / follow them.
+9. Private Personal Profile Page - Only the user has access to this.
+This is where they can view their public and private information and edit it.
+As well as view groups and users they are following / joined.
+Users can unfollow and unjoin groups from the user profile page.
+10. Edit User Profile Page
+11. Edit following groups & Users Page